ericbutz/developer-portal/app/guides/send-money/onboarding.md

 ## Step 1B.
 Create a Customer

 Create a Customer for each user you’d like to transfer funds to.
 At a minimum, provide the user’s full name, and email address to create the Customer.
 More detail is available in [API docs](https://docs.dwolla.com/#create-a-customer).
-For the purpose of this guide we'll be creating the `Unverified Customer` type, however if your use case doesn't require the need for your user to send funds then the `Receive-only Customer` type is recommended.
+For the purpose of this guide we'll be creating the `Unverified Customer` type, however if your use case doesn't require the need for your user to send funds then the `Receive-only User` type is recommended.

 ```raw
 POST https://api-sandbox.dwolla.com/customers